Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/The Meta Game/Meta Game.md

 ## Time Currency x Fiat Currency Interface
 Because Time Currency can only be exchanged between those playing the Game, a [[Time Currency x Fiat Currency Interface]] will need to be established.

-This Interface will need to allow for Individuals and Teams to exchange some percentage of the [[Time Currency]] they earn for Fiat Currency so that they can acquire goods, services, and provisions that are not avaiable within the Game.
+This Interface will need to allow for Individuals and Teams to exchange some percentage of the [[Time Currency]] they earn for Fiat Currency so that they can acquire goods, services, and provisions that are not available within the Game.

 REMEMBER - Whenever possible, a Team should be established _within_ the Game to meet whatever need or solve whatever problem is forcing an Individual or Team to to exhange Internal Currency for External Currency.